-Do chiropractors adjust all patients the same way?
+FAQs About Chiropractors #1: Do Chiropractors adjust all patients the same way?

-No. The Chiropractor evaluates each patient’s unique spinal problem and develops an individual course of care.
-In fact, there are many different types of Chiropractic techniques and the Chiropractor will decide which is best for each patient.
-The recommendations made by a Chiropractor are based upon years of training and experience.
+No. The chiropractor evaluates each patient’s unique spinal problem and develops an individual course of care.
+In fact, there are many different chiropractic techniques and the chiropractor will decide which is best for each patient.
+The recommendations made by a chiropractor are based upon years of training and experience.
 Each patient’s care is uniquely different from every other patient.

 Can I adjust myself?